KTM 450 EXC Motorbike in Mongolia

-"Motorcycle Mongolia" will be using the 2018 and 2019 "SIX-DAYS" KTM 450 EXC which is suitably equipped to handle all terrain in Mongolia.
+"Motorcycle Mongolia" will be using the 2020 "SIX-DAYS" KTM 450 EXC which is suitably equipped to handle all terrain in Mongolia.
 NO OTHER tour company in any other country are yet offering such a top range class leading motorcycle.

-This year’s International Six Days Enduro (“ISDE”) took place in France so KTM have fittingly released a limited edition Six Days motorbike with special performance upgrades and top-of-the-line components as well as graphics incorporating the French flag and Gallic rooster symbol.
+This 2020 International Six Days Enduro (“ISDE”) will take place in Portugal so KTM have fittingly released a limited edition Six Days motorbike with special performance upgrades and top-of-the-line components as well as graphics incorporating the Portuguese flag.

-THIS IS KTM 6-DAYS, NOT a cloned Husqvarna !
+THIS IS KTM 450 EXC 6-DAYS, NOT a cloned Husqvarna !

 Over the years we have got together a lot of equipment to enable the smooth running of the tours.
 Through our own experience we have chosen models and brands which are the most suitable for their purpose in Mongolian conditions.